Subject-Object?

 ~ Swami Vivekananda [Jnana Yoga]

-“All concepts in consciousness are Consciousness.
+“All concepts are mental projections of Cosmic Consciousness.

 But for name – subject and object are same.”